 7) What Are The Payout Requirements?

-Also, travel nurses typically work 12 hour shifts.
+It’s also important to know how the PSL law treats overtime.
+Travel nurses typically work 12 hour shifts.
 In California, hours 9 though 12 are required to be paid as overtime at 1.5 times the base rate.
 The law does not require employers to include the overtime rate of pay.
-So, for example, if a traveler’s taxable hourly base rate is $20 per hour, then they would receive $240 in gross pay for using PSL for an entire 12 hour shift.

 Finally, it’s important to note that unused PSL time is not required to be paid out upon an employee’s termination.